meekhumor/AI-Based-Traffic-Signal-Control-System/README.md

 * Manual traffic management is inconsistent and resource-intensive
 * Vehicle emissions from idling contribute significantly to urban air pollution

-Smart Flow transforms these painpoints into opportunities for creating smarter, more efficient urban mobility.

 ## Our Solution

-### Smart Flow's Adaptive Intelligence System

 **Vehicle Count Detection**